The End is the Beginning

 "You knew what my answer would be long before you asked that question."

-"Is there is no curiosity in you to know the man before all that occurred?"
+"Is there is no curiosity in you at all to know the man before everything that happened?"

 Gaius bared his teeth and splayed his mandibles wide.
 "I know all I need to know about him.
 About them all in fact.
 Send Tiberius!
 He's the talker.
-I'm sure he will find a way to fit right in."
+I'm sure he'll find a way to fit right in."

 "Thanks for the vote of confidence there, buddy," Tiberius chuckled.